 Historic Courthouses – County Superior Court Districts

-Certain courthouses throughout California are designated historic.
+Certain courthouses throughout California are designated historic landmarks.
 Selected locations include: Alameda, Alpine, Susanville / Lassen, Mariposa, Modoc, Mono, Quincy / Plumas, Riverside, San Rafael / Marin, Santa Barbara, Tuolumne / Sonora, Tehama, Trinity, and Woodland / Yolo.
-These court facilities are approved for filming and permitted by local county Superior Court staff, not the Judicial Council offices in Burbank and San Francisco including the above Administrative Division contact.
+These court facilities are approved for filming and permitted by local county Superior Court staff, not the Judicial Council offices in Burbank and San Francisco.

 Lynwood Superior Court – Closed Divisions 14, 15 an 16 – adjacent to the Century Regional Detention Facility – CRDF

 San Pedro City Hall Municipal Building – Closed Jail and Courtrooms